luraess/geo-hpc-course/README.md

 The goal of this short course is to offer an interactive and tutorial-like hands-on to solve systems of differential equations in parallel on many-core hardware accelerators such as GPUs using the Julia language.
 Julia combines high-level language simplicity to low-level language performance.
 The resulting codes and applications are fast, short and readable \[[1][JuliaCon20a], [2][JuliaCon20b], [3][JuliaCon19]\].

+The iterative algorithms can be converted into efficient linear and non-linear solvers relying on a second order Richardson type of iterations strategy \[[4][Frankel50]]

 ## Content
 * [Objectives](#objectives)